Getting involved with the Committee of Management of Grand Strzelecki Track

 INSTALLATION OF TWO PICNIC TABLES AT MOUNT TASSIE

 With the financial support from two of our major sponsors, Latrobe City Council and Wellington Shire Council, we were able to purchase a picnic table to install at Mount Tassie.
-This is one of two tables that replace the wooden tables vandalised the previous year.
+This is one of two tables that replace the wooden tables vandalized the previous year.
 The other table was purchased by Duncans Run 100 Committee prior to their dissolve, in memory of Duncan Orr, whom the run event was founded on.
 There is a plaque there in his memory.
 A plaque recognizing the councils funding will be placed on the other table soon.

 2022